 3.4.2 Results

-Estimates of S based on the Ricker_priorCap model were higher than those based on the base Ricker model for four of the five CUs (Middle Fraser, Lower Thompson, North Thompson, and South Thompson) and were approximately equal for the fifth CU (Fraser Canyon; Appendix 9).
-As a result, generational average spawning abundance was more likely to drop below S when it was estimated using the Ricker_priorCap.
-Under the base Ricker model formulation, generational average spawning abundance remained above S for all years between 2000 and 2020 (Figure 3.3).
-In comparison, under the Ricker_priorCap formulation, generational average abundance dropped below S in one or more years for Lower Thompson CU (2006), Middle Fraser CU (2006, 2008), and South Thompson CU (2000, 2006, 2007, 2015; Figure 3.4).
-As a result, at least one CU had stock status assessed as below S for 5 of the 21 years between 2000 and 2020.
+Estimates of Sgen based on the Ricker_priorCap model were higher than those based on the base Ricker model for four of the five CUs (Middle Fraser, Lower Thompson, North Thompson, and South Thompson) and were approximately equal for the fifth CU (Fraser Canyon; Appendix 9).
+As a result, generational average spawning abundance was more likely to drop below Sgen when it was estimated using the Ricker_priorCap.
+Under the base Ricker model formulation, generational average spawning abundance remained above Sgen for all years between 2000 and 2020 (Figure 3.3).
+In comparison, under the Ricker_priorCap formulation, generational average abundance dropped below Sgen in one or more years for Lower Thompson CU (2006), Middle Fraser CU (2006, 2008), and South Thompson CU (2000, 2006, 2007, 2015; Figure 3.4).
+As a result, at least one CU had stock status assessed as below Sgen for 5 of the 21 years between 2000 and 2020.

-When CU status was assessed using the Pacific Salmon Status Scanner with lower and upper abundance-based benchmarks based on S and 0.8S as inputs, CU status was always assessed as red for years in which the generational average spawning abundance dropped below S, regardless of which stock recruit model was used to estimate benchmarks (Figures 3.3 and 3.4).
-This result occurs because according to the Pacific Salmon Status Scanner decision tree (Figure 2.1), status is derived from abundance-based benchmarks in most years, which means that being below S is most often the trigger for a red CU status assessment.
+When CU status was assessed using the Pacific Salmon Status Scanner with lower and upper abundance-based benchmarks based on Sgen and 0.8SMSY as inputs, CU status was always assessed as red for years in which the generational average spawning abundance dropped below Sgen, regardless of which stock recruitment model was used to estimate benchmarks (Figures 3.3 and 3.4).
+This result occurs because according to the Pacific Salmon Status Scanner decision tree (Figure 2.1), status is derived from abundance-based benchmarks in most years, which means that being below Sgen is most often the trigger for a red CU status assessment.
 An exception occurs in the Fraser Canyon CU in years 2015-2017.
-In these years, the generational average of absolute spawning abundance is < 1500 spawners and CU is assigned red status under the first node of the decision tree even though spawning abundances are above S (Figure 2.1).
-As a result, when Pacific Salmon Status Scanner status was assessed using abundance-based benchmarks estimated from the base Ricker model, a proportion-based LRP for the SMU would have been breached in 4 of 21 years based on Fraser Canyon spawning abundances dropping below 1500 spawners in three years (2015-2017), and one year (2000) in which the Lower Thompson CU had spawning abundance < S (Figure 3.3).
-When Pacific Salmon Status Scanner status was assessed using abundance-based benchmarks from the Ricker_priorCap model, a proportion-based LRP would have been breached in 9 of 21 years (2000-2001, 2005-2007, 2010, 2015-2017) based on a combination of spawning abundances < 1500 in the Fraser Canyon CU and spawning abundances < S in other CUs (Figure 3.4).
+In these years, the generational average of absolute spawning abundance is < 1500 spawners and CU is assigned red status under the first node of the decision tree even though spawning abundances are above Sgen (Figure 2.1).
+As a result, when Pacific Salmon Status Scanner status was assessed using abundance-based benchmarks estimated from the base Ricker model, a proportion-based LRP for the SMU would have been breached in 4 of 21 years based on Fraser Canyon spawning abundances dropping below 1500 spawners in three years (2015-2017), and one year (2000) in which the Lower Thompson CU had spawning abundance < Sgen (Figure 3.3).
+When Pacific Salmon Status Scanner status was assessed using abundance-based benchmarks from the Ricker_priorCap model, a proportion-based LRP would have been breached in 9 of 21 years (2000-2001, 2005-2007, 2010, 2015-2017) based on a combination of spawning abundances < 1500 in the Fraser Canyon CU and spawning abundances < Sgen in other CUs (Figure 3.4).
 Pacific Salmon Status Scanner status was above red for all CUs in the most recent year, 2020, indicating that the SMU is currently above a proportion-based LRP.